ARTICLE

 “We get almost triple the applicants, sometimes quadruple the applicants of what we can accept,” she says.

-“Freshman-year students take one class in culinary, and that is an introduction to commercial foods,” Boenig says.
+“Freshman-year students take one class in culinary, and that is an introduction to foods,” Boenig says.
 “The second year, the sophomore year, the students are enrolled again in one period of the day, one course in culinary, and that is introduction to commercial baking.”

 By their junior and senior years, the students in the Culinary Arts Academy are taking a two-period class in culinary arts and hospitality management.